RN Full-time

 Thompson Health

-Schedule- Full time, days, every other weekend and rotating holidays.
+Schedule- Full time, Nights, every other weekend and rotating holidays.
 Join our Long Term Care team in our Continuing Care Center!
 As a RN of the premier healthcare provider in the Finger Lakes region, you can enjoy a competitive salary and generous benefits, free on-site parking, an excellent staffing model and a modern, high-tech environment.
 Our CCC has set shifts which means you do not need to rotate shifts!
 Per diem positions available!
-Main Job Function: Provide skilled nursing care for residents and oversee daily operation of Unit (Avenue) Key Responsibilities: Works with the interdisciplinary team to develop a comprehensive approach to resident care Supervise and assist with daily tasks and care for residents Develop care plans for residents in a timely fashion in conjunction with associates and Nurse Manager Document all changes and factors as related to resident condition Identify and report to Nurse Manager any concerns with residents or with Policy and Procedure Requirements: Valid NYS license as a RN 1 yr. experience in Long Term Care or acute care desired but not required Experience with guiding nursing through the regulatory survey process Excellent organizational skills Position Pay Range: $38.00-50.00/hour Starting Pay: Based on experience Thompson Health is an EOE encouraging individuals with disabilities and veterans to apply
+Main Job Function: Provide skilled nursing care for residents and oversee daily operation of Unit (Avenue) Key Responsibilities: Works with the interdisciplinary team to develop a comprehensive approach to resident care Supervise and assist with daily tasks and care for residents Develop care plans for residents in a timely fashion in conjunction with associates and Nurse Manager Document all changes and factors as related to resident condition Identify and report to Nurse Manager any concerns with residents or with Policy and Procedure Requirements: Valid NYS license as a RN 1 yr. experience in Long Term Care or acute care desired but not required Experience with guiding nursing through the regulatory survey process Excellent organizational skills BLS Position Pay Range: $38.00-50.00/hour Starting Pay: Based on experience Thompson Health is an EOE encouraging individuals with disabilities and veterans to apply